 As a teacher and educational leader for more than 45 years, I learned to describe myself as a “generalist” and a “popularizer” – someone who had interest in many different subjects and chose not to specialize in anything, but explored numerous topics and tried to share what I learned from the experts with others.
 This website is motivated by my continuing desire to share what I have learned with those who might be interested.
 I have organized the content by subject matter/interest area.
 Readers can navigate the website by clicking on the section titles below, or using the menu at the top of the page.

-International Experiences: Insights I gained from my work and travel to thirty countries, particularly Russia and other post-Communist states.
+International Insights: Insights I gained from my work and travel to thirty countries, particularly Russia and other post-Communist states.

-Biblical Studies: Insights I learned focused on the life and times of Jesus.
+Biblical Studies: Insights I learned from my study of the Old & New Testaments, and especially the life and times of Jesus.
 I have taught adult Sunday School for years and also used these materials in my college courses, challenging my students and friends to live faithful lives as disciples of Jesus.